Multivariate Meixner, Charlier and Krawtchouk polynomials: Multivariate Meixner, Charlier and Krawtchouk polynomials

 \subsection{Determinant formulas}

-In this subsection, we assume $d=2$ (In particular, we remark $\frac{n}{r}=r$).
-In the case $d=2$, the spherical polynomials $\Phi_{\mathbf{m}}$ degenerate to the Schur polynomials $s_{\mathbf{m}}$ (recall (\ref{eq:spherical and schur})).
+In this subsection, we assume $d=2$ (In particular, we remark that $\frac{n}{r}=r$).
+In this case the spherical polynomials $\Phi_{\mathbf{m}}$ are proportional to the Schur polynomials $s_{\mathbf{m}}$ (recall (\ref{eq:spherical and schur})).
 Further, there are some determinant formulas for the multivariate Meixner, Charlier and Krawtchouk polynomials.
-Before giving main theorem, we provide some Lemma needed to prove the determinant formulas. \begin{lem}[$\cite{H}$\,Theorem\,1.2.1] Consider $r$ power series of single variable $z \in \mathbb{C}$
+Before stating the main theorem, we provide the following lemma needed to prove the determinant formulas. \begin{lem}[$\cite{H}$\,Theorem\,1.2.1] Consider $r$ power series of single variable $z \in \mathbb{C}$

 Then,

 where $V(z_{1},\ldots,z_{r})$ denote the Vandermonde determinant

 and